 Given the nature of your symptoms, including your difficulty in passing urine now, it would be sensible to try to be seen within the next 1 to 2 days.
 You can find details of your nearest walk in centre (they are also known as urgent care centres in some areas) by going to the NHS choices website and entering your postcode,.
 We enclose the link here:

-Lastly, if you are taking any medications it might be useful for you to have chat with the Dr about them, many medications can cause constipation as a side effect and if necessary these can be either adjusted or changed if constipation is an issue or a laxative can be prescribed both to treat and to prevent this happening again.
+Lastly, if you are taking any medications it might be useful for you to have chat with the GP about them.
+Many medications can cause constipation as a side effect and if necessary these can be either adjusted or changed if constipation is an issue.
+Alternatively, a laxative can be prescribed both to treat and to prevent this happening again.